sicoyle/ghc-data-annotation-workshop/README.md

 5. Q & A - 5 minutes

 ### Technical Requirements
 1. Laptop & charger
 2. Internet access

+### Additional Resources
+Additional workshop resources and links may be found [here](./resources.md).

 ### Takeaways
 1. Understand the challenges and basics of performing successful data annotations for visual data.
 2. Gain useful insights into how a professional data annotation team performs, questions they ask as they work through the data annotation process, and best practices they abide by.
-3. Engage and connect through teamworking skills and workshop interaction while exploring new areas of expertise with new people.
+3. Engage and connect through team working skills and workshop interaction while exploring new areas of expertise with new people.